TophatSynth/medic_backup/Lecture Notes/Week 5/Reproductive System.md

 - ![[Pasted image 20251016131256.png]]
 - Vas deferens transports sperm from testes to ejaculatory duct in prostate gland -> urethra
 - Testes - Sperm need temperature 1-2C below body temp to mature - matures in the epididymus until ready to be released
-	- Suspended outside body by scrotum - made of smooth muscle, skin is rugose #tofinish, divided by septum
+	- Suspended outside body by scrotum - made of smooth muscle, skin is rugose, divided by septum
 - Seminiferous tubules - where spermatogenesis occurs
 	- Leydig cells - site of steroid synthesis
 	- Sertoli cells - nurse cells for sperm - where the spermatogonia go to differentiate into sperm cells - regulated by FSH and testosterone
 		- Spermatogonium -> primary spermatocyte -> secondary spermatocyte (haploid) -> spermatid -> spermatozoa (sperm)
 		- ![[Pasted image 20251016132204.png|200]]![[Pasted image 20251016132005.png|250]]
-	- Go from seminiferous tubules -> epididymus
+	- Go from seminiferous tubules -> epididymis
 - Testicular/gonadal hormones - FSH, LH, Testosterone
 - Sperm
 	- Structure